Nextiva / Blog / Marketing & Sales

 • Customer testimonials and reviews

-For example, at this stage, the VP might sign up for a demo with your sales team, read case studies of similar-sized companies in their industry, and pour over customer reviews from other sales leaders.
+For example, at this stage, the VP might sign up for a demo with your sales team, read case studies of similar-sized companies in their industry, and pore over customer reviews from other sales leaders.

 Don’t underestimate the power of customer reviews in your customer lifecycle management strategy.